Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: INTRODUCTION

 In Sect.~\ref{sec:switched}, we apply our approach to switching regression, i.e., the problem of learning a collection of regression models from a mixed data set.
 For sparsity-inducing regularization schemes, this allows us to tighten the bounds of \cite{Lauer18} from a linear dependence on $C$ to the ones discussed above for the different values of~$p$.
-Similar results are obtained in Sect.~\ref{sec:clustering} for vector quantization/clustering in Hilbert space.
-For this problem, the literature provides error bounds with either a radical dependence on $C$ in the finite-dimensional case \cite{Bartlett98b} or a linear one for infinite-dimensional Hilbert spaces \cite{Biau08}.

-Finally, Section~\ref{sec:subspace} is dedicated to the subspace clustering problem, which has a lot of applications in computer vision, for instance for motion segmentation or face clustering (see, e.g., \cite{Vidal11,Vidal16book}), but has not yet received much attention from the viewpoint of learning theory and risk bounds.
+Similar results are obtained in Sect.~\ref{sec:clustering} for vector quantization/clustering in Hilbert space, for which the literature only provides error bounds with either a radical dependence on $C$ in the finite-dimensional case \citep{Bartlett98b} or a linear one for infinite-dimensional Hilbert spaces \citep{Biau08}.
+Finally, Section~\ref{sec:subspace} is dedicated to the subspace clustering problem, which has a lot of applications in computer vision, for instance for motion segmentation or face clustering \citep{Vidal11,Vidal16book}, but has not yet received much attention from the viewpoint of learning theory and risk bounds.
 This offers us the opportunity to illustrate the complete workflow for the application of the proposed approach.

 Technically, our bounds are based on the analysis of the Rademacher complexity of the loss class to derive uniform risk bounds.
-More advanced tools, such as those in \cite{Bartlett05} or \cite{Mendelson14}, could be used to derive bounds with faster convergence rates or even for unbounded variables.
+More advanced tools, such as those of \cite{Bartlett05} or \cite{Mendelson14}, could be used to derive bounds with faster convergence rates or even for unbounded variables.
 However, these tools are particularly efficient to bound the risk of the empirical risk minimizer, which, for all the multiple component learning problems we consider, cannot be easily computed (and there is no satisfactory convex surrogate loss whose minimizer could be analyzed instead).
-Therefore, we must focus on {\em uniform} error bounds in order to apply them to the models returned by practical algorithms.\footnote{There are situations in which the empirical risk minimizer can be obtained as in \cite{Lauer15b,Lauer18a}, but these are limited to linear models in low dimension. }
+Therefore, we must focus on {\em uniform} error bounds in order to apply them to the models returned by practical algorithms.